brotatotes/bht-automation/bht gen 3/Romans/Chapter 9/Romans 9 19 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:07:42
+- Timestamp: 12-25-2023 19:34:45
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 86
-- BHT Commentary Usage: 47.14%
+- BHT Commentary Usage: 41.94%
-- BHT Quality Score: 1.9934315443412283
+- BHT Quality Score: 2.1458971972727108
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (70):
+- ChatGPT injected words (62):
-	['a', 'about', 'and', 'any', 'are', 'as', 'asking', 'authority', 'before', 'but', 'can', 'cannot', 'character', 'clay', 'create', 'created', 'dishonor', 'distinction', 'doctrine', 'election', 'eternal', 'for', 'formed', 'from', 'god', 'has', 'his', 'honor', 'in', 'is', 'it', 'its', 'just', 'maintain', 'maker', 'may', 'nature', 'non', 'object', 'objection', 'one', 'or', 'over', 'particular', 'personal', 'potter', 'power', 'question', 'questioning', 'reply', 'resist', 'resistance', 'reveals', 's', 'salvation', 'same', 'source', 'that', 'the', 'this', 'to', 'true', 'vessels', 'was', 'way', 'ways', 'we', 'who', 'why', 'will']
+	['a', 'accuse', 'acknowledge', 'and', 'are', 'arises', 'as', 'authority', 'blame', 'challenge', 'choose', 'clay', 'creator', 'creature', 'cruelty', 'different', 'doctrine', 'failing', 'for', 'from', 'futile', 'god', 'has', 'he', 'him', 'his', 'honor', 'into', 'irreverence', 'is', 'it', 'just', 'justice', 'man', 'may', 'molds', 'no', 'objection', 'of', 'potter', 'presumption', 'purposes', 'question', 'resist', 'right', 'righteousness', 's', 'salvation', 'the', 'this', 'those', 'to', 'tyranny', 'ultimately', 'vessels', 'we', 'while', 'who', 'whom', 'will', 'wills', 'wrongfully']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (36):
-	['asking', 'authority', 'character', 'clay', 'create', 'created', 'dishonor', 'distinction', 'doctrine', 'election', 'eternal', 'formed', 'god', 'honor', 'maintain', 'maker', 'nature', 'non', 'object', 'objection', 'particular', 'personal', 'potter', 'power', 'question', 'questioning', 'reply', 'resist', 'resistance', 'reveals', 's', 'salvation', 'source', 'true', 'vessels', 'way', 'ways']
+	['accuse', 'acknowledge', 'arises', 'authority', 'blame', 'challenge', 'choose', 'clay', 'creator', 'creature', 'cruelty', 'different', 'doctrine', 'failing', 'futile', 'god', 'honor', 'irreverence', 'justice', 'man', 'molds', 'objection', 'potter', 'presumption', 'purposes', 'question', 'resist', 'right', 'righteousness', 's', 'salvation', 'tyranny', 'ultimately', 'vessels', 'wills', 'wrongfully']

 ### Logs
-- Attempt 1 BHT: Who are we, mere creatures, to question or challenge the ways of God?
-Can the creation presume to question its Creator, asking why it was made one way and not another?
-Just as a potter has power over the clay to shape vessels for different purposes, God has the right to choose whom He will honor and whom He will not.
-Some may object to this notion of God's election, but it is a presumptuous and irreverent act to oppose the will of the Almighty.
-While individuals may resist God's will, ultimately their resistance is futile.
-The question then becomes, who can truly stand against Him?
-It is a futile endeavor to go against God's purpose, and those who do so only find themselves blaming and resisting the one who has ultimate authority.
+- Attempt 1 BHT: Who are we to question God's will and blame Him for our circumstances?
+Just as a potter has the authority to mold clay into vessels of different purposes, God has the power to choose whom He wills for salvation and honor.
+The objection to this doctrine arises from a place of irreverence and presumption, as it is not for the creature to question the Creator.
+While it is true that man may attempt to resist God's will, such resistance cannot be sustained.
+The objection to God's will is ultimately a refusal to submit to His authority and a denial of His righteousness.
+Those who resist God's will are not only storming against Him, but they also charge Him with tyranny and cruelty, failing to recognize His justice and righteousness.
+In their unwillingness to acknowledge God's sovereignty, they blame Him for their own hardened state.
+However, it is important to remember that it is unreasonable to hold people accountable for being and doing what God Himself wills them to be and do.
-- 🔄 Romans 9:19 (attempt 1, 136 words, 49.43% quotes quality score: 2.0184724013378723, V2 normalized quality score: 58.46, commentator tiers 1-3: 32.68%, 36.84%, 30.48%)
+- 🔄 Romans 9:19 (attempt 1, 176 words, 46.53% quotes quality score: 2.133384370525931, V2 normalized quality score: 62.28, commentator tiers 1-3: 27.62%, 41.36%, 31.02%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Who are we to question God's ways?
-Shall the creation dare to question the Creator's decisions?
-Like a potter shaping clay, God has the power to choose whom He will honor and whom He will not.
-The objection to this doctrine reveals the nature of the issue: it is about election and non-election to salvation, before any difference in personal character.
-It is an act of irreverence and presumption for the creature to challenge the Creator.
-While one can resist God's will, such resistance is ultimately futile.
+- Attempt 2 BHT: Who are we to question God's will and blame Him for our circumstances?
+Just as a potter has the authority to mold clay into vessels of different purposes, God has the power to choose whom He wills for salvation and honor.
+The objection to this doctrine arises from irreverence and presumption, as the creature has no right to question the Creator.
+Man may resist God's will, but cannot maintain it.
+Those who resist charge God with tyranny and cruelty, failing to recognize His justice and righteousness.
-- 🔄 Romans 9:19 (attempt 2, 91 words, 41.94% quotes quality score: 1.9699358316782258, V2 normalized quality score: 56.84, commentator tiers 1-3: 37.02%, 34.7%, 28.28%)
+- 🔄 Romans 9:19 (attempt 2, 88 words, 44.44% quotes quality score: 2.1184271823078396, V2 normalized quality score: 61.78, commentator tiers 1-3: 29.97%, 39.81%, 30.22%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Who are we to reply to God, questioning His ways?
-Can the formed object question its maker, asking why it was created in a particular way?
-Just as a potter has authority over the clay, God has the power to create vessels for honor or dishonor from the same source.
-The objection to this doctrine reveals its true nature - it is about election and non-election to eternal salvation before any distinction in personal character.
-One may resist God's will, but cannot maintain that resistance.
+- Attempt 3 BHT: Who are we to question God's will?
+Like a potter shaping clay into vessels of different purposes, God has the power to choose whom He wills for salvation and honor.
+The objection to this doctrine stems from irreverence and presumption, as the creature has no right to challenge the Creator.
+While man may resist God's will, such resistance is ultimately futile.
+Those who resist God's will accuse Him of tyranny and cruelty, failing to recognize His justice and righteousness.
-- 🔄 Romans 9:19 (attempt 3, 86 words, 47.14% quotes quality score: 1.9934315443412283, V2 normalized quality score: 57.62, commentator tiers 1-3: 37.31%, 35.22%, 27.47%)
+- 🔄 Romans 9:19 (attempt 3, 82 words, 40.98% quotes quality score: 2.1069311161328086, V2 normalized quality score: 61.4, commentator tiers 1-3: 31.81%, 38.83%, 29.37%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Who are we to challenge God's ways?
-Can the created object question the Creator's intentions?
-Like a potter molding clay, God has the right to create vessels for different purposes.
-The objection against this doctrine exposes the true nature of the issue: it is about God's predestined choice for salvation.
-It is presumptuous and disrespectful for the creature to question the Creator.
-Though individuals may resist God's will, their resistance is futile.
-Ultimately, who can truly withstand Him?
+- Attempt 4 BHT: Who are we to question God's will and blame Him?
+Just as a potter molds clay into vessels of different purposes, God has the authority to choose whom He wills for salvation and honor.
+The objection to this doctrine arises from irreverence and presumption, as the creature has no right to challenge the Creator.
+While man may resist God's will, it is ultimately futile.
+Those who resist God's will wrongfully accuse Him of tyranny and cruelty, failing to acknowledge His justice and righteousness.
-- 🔄 Romans 9:19 (attempt 4, 82 words, 36.21% quotes quality score: 1.8349867969458713, V2 normalized quality score: 52.35, commentator tiers 1-3: 36.34%, 35.41%, 28.25%)
+- 🔄 Romans 9:19 (attempt 4, 86 words, 41.94% quotes quality score: 2.1458971972727108, V2 normalized quality score: 62.69, commentator tiers 1-3: 30.33%, 39.8%, 29.87%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Who are we to question God?
-Are we the ones who formed ourselves, asking why we were made a certain way?
-Just as a potter has authority over the clay, God has the power to create vessels for honor or dishonor.
-The objection to this doctrine reveals its true nature - it is about God's choice of election and non-election for salvation.
-It is an act of irreverence and presumption for the creature to resist the Creator's will.
+- Attempt 5 BHT: Who are we to question God's will and blame Him for our circumstances?
+God, like a potter with clay, has the power to choose whom He wills for salvation and honor.
+The objection to this doctrine stems from irreverence and presumption, as the creature has no right to challenge the Creator.
+Although man may attempt to resist God's will, it is impossible to maintain such resistance.
+People who resist God's will accuse Him of tyranny and cruelty, failing to recognize His justice and righteousness.
-- 🔄 Romans 9:19 (attempt 5, 80 words, 44.64% quotes quality score: 1.8876462482954768, V2 normalized quality score: 54.11, commentator tiers 1-3: 37.51%, 36.33%, 26.17%)
+- 🔄 Romans 9:19 (attempt 5, 87 words, 41.94% quotes quality score: 2.1181471103264604, V2 normalized quality score: 61.77, commentator tiers 1-3: 29.87%, 39.58%, 30.56%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Romans 9:19 bht prompt v0.8 (86 words, 47.14% quotes)
+- ✅ Romans 9:19 bht prompt v0.8 (86 words, 41.94% quotes)
-- quality score: 1.9934315443412283, V2 normalized quality score: 57.62, commentator tiers 1-3: 37.31%, 35.22%, 27.47%)
+- quality score: 2.1458971972727108, V2 normalized quality score: 62.69, commentator tiers 1-3: 30.33%, 39.8%, 29.87%)